 Loan funds will be disbursed to Luther Rice, forwarded to the loan recipient's student account, and then refunded to the student if excess funds are available.
 Application Process

 Students are encouraged to complete their financial aid application as soon as possible.
 Aid applicants must be accepted into Luther Rice before their aid application will be processed.
-Please contact the Financial Aid Department or consult the Financial Aid Calendar www.LutherRice.edu for recommended completion dates.
+Please contact the Financial Aid Department or consult the Financial Aid Calendar on Luther Rice's website (www.LutherRice.edu) for recommended completion dates.

-To apply for federal aid, applicants should click on Tuition and Aid at www.Lu-therRice.edu, select Financial Aid, and then select Federal Financial Aid.
-Students must then complete the Free Application for Federal Student Aid (FAFSA) for the appropriate year.
+To apply for federal aid, applicants should visit the Financial Aid page within the Luther Rice student portal, MyCampus.
+Students must complete the Free Application for Federal Student Aid (FAFSA; studentaid.gov) for the appropriate year.